ChandraOrbit/OverOrbitUSB/Petunjuk.md

 "I am an ordinary human who tries to see from the glasses of universality." -Chandra Orbit.

 ###General Info
 OverOrbitUSB is a tool to generate sketches for Arduinos when used as an HID Attack.
 It was designed around devices with the ATMEGA32U4 chip, like the CJMCU-BEETLE, or the new LilyGo "BadUSB" devices popping up on ebay and aliexpress that look like USB sticks but contain an Arduino.
-I wrote this because the few other tools out there that do similar don't have as many customization options like the UAC Bypass options or the notification bubble options.
-I wanted to create something that could quickly generate a custom payload and that did not require anything extra to be install beyond the standard Python libraries and the Arduino IDE.
-I also wrote this to get better at Python.
-This is my first release of anything, so expect problems.
+The few other tools out there that do similar don't have as many customization options like the UAC Bypass options or the notification bubble options.
+I wanted that could quickly generate a custom payload and that did not require anything extra to be install beyond the standard Python libraries and the Arduino IDE.
+This is first release of anything, so expect problems.

 ###Requirements
 - An Arduino that supports keyboard emulation